 For example, let’s say you initiate an IOC market order to buy 100 shares of XYZ company.
 The order is immediately released into the market.
 The order is cancelled if not completed.
 In case of partial fulfilment of only 10 shares being bought, the order for the remaining 90 shares will be cancelled.

-Now that you know what is meaning of IOC in the share market, you can understand when to use an IOC order.
+Now that you know the meaning of IOC in the share market, you can understand when to use an IOC order.

 You can quickly issue an IOC from your online trading platform.
 You can build an IOC order into your programs and trade effectively.
 When you have multiple securities to trade in but lack the time and effort to monitor each, you can set an IOC order for specific securities.